What Are The Different Types of Machetes

 This machete is the workhorse of machetes, and its blade length roughly ranges between 22 to 24 inches.
 A weighted machete is often used for chopping wood because the weight distribution on the blade is great for implying force.

 Camping machetes are smaller machetes or larger thin bladed knives that can both cut, hack and slash.
 These can also fall into “big choppers” like an ESEE JUNGLAS.
 A camping machete is easier to carry or strap to a backpack because its blade length is usually only around 12″ to 14″.
-They can preform double duty as a belt knife and handle finer cutting tasks like food prep and cleaning an animal, but they are large enough to aid in clearing a trail, cutting back brambles and can make a great companion in a survival situation.
+They can perform double duty as a belt knife and handle finer cutting tasks like food prep and cleaning an animal, but they are large enough to aid in clearing a trail, cutting back brambles and can make a great companion in a survival situation.

 History of Machetes